inab/opeb-submission/docs/_sections/community.md

 ---
 ## Community instructions

 Communities that aim to integrate with our pipeline for benchmarking should provide several information and docker images.
-We provide examples of these docker images using toy benchmarks, which are available under the repository folder 'sampleDockers'.
+We provide examples of these docker images using toy benchmarks, which are available under the repository folder 'sampleContainers'.

 ### Community workflow activity